JoeBaxendale/project-3b/project-3b-frontend/READMEBlackBox.md

          };
 ```

-//Brief explanation of how classes variable is set in the variable colour which is set when `<SvelteGanttAddBar`
+//Brief explanation of how classes variable are set in the variable colour which is set when `<SvelteGanttAddBar`
 is called in the `SvelteGantReact` component.

 ```javascript